tailboi2807-wq/SGD-Regressor-for-Multivariate-Linear-Regression/README.md

 ## Algorithm
 1. mport required libraries and prepare the multivariate input data and target values.
-2.Initialize the SGD Regressor with appropriate learning rate and iterations.
+2. Initialize the SGD Regressor with appropriate learning rate and iterations.
-3.Train the model using the given dataset and predict the output values.
+3. Train the model using the given dataset and predict the output values.
-4.Compare actual and predicted values using graphical visualization
+4. Compare actual and predicted values using graphical visualization

 ## Program: